stitchdata/docs/_getting-started/understanding-stitch-usage.md

           We understand that this can be confusing. **Keep in mind that row usage in Stitch is the total number of replicated rows.** This means that the number of rows in the source won't necessarily be equal to your row usage in Stitch.

           Because Stitch counts updated rows, copies of existing rows, and rows created from de-nesting towards your total usage, the total of replicated rows and the total number of rows in your data sources or destination may not be equal.

+          Take the following example.
+As you can see in the second replication job, the total replicated rows reported by Stitch are cumulative, or the total rows replicated across all replication jobs.

+          {% include layout/image.html file="/getting-started/source-to-destination-replicated-rows.png" alt="Example demonstrating how source, Stitch-reported, and destination rows are not always equal." enlarge=true caption="Click to enlarge." %}

       - title: "Impacts on usage"
         anchor: "impacts-on-usage"